beeware/toga/docs/reference/api/widgets/textinput.rst

 * Although an error message is provided when validation fails, Toga does not guarantee that this error message will be displayed to the user.

+* Winforms does not support the use of partially or fully transparent colors for the TextInput background.
+If a color with an alpha value is provided (including ``TRANSPARENT``), the alpha channel will be ignored.
+A ``TRANSPARENT`` background will be rendered as white.

+* On Winforms, if a TextInput is given an explicit height, the rendered widget will not expand to fill that space.
+The widget will have the fixed height determined by the font used on the widget.
+In general, you should avoid setting a ``height`` style property on TextInput widgets.

 Reference
 ---------